google/gsocguides/pages/student/12-how_to_get_a_head_start.md

 ## Review Your Project Plan

 Do you have a good project schedule?
 Have you informed your mentor of any planned absences?
 Make any project adjustments you may now recognize as necessary based upon getting your dev environment setup and your new understanding of how the project works.
+With the flexibility in extending your program timeline that is being offered in 2022, this is a crucial time to let your mentor know if your plans changed since you first wrote your proposal and now you will have limited availability for X weeks for whatever reason.
+Communicate with your mentor.
+They want you to succeed but you have to let them know you have some varying availabilty during the summer.
+It's okay as long as you let them know as soon as you can so you both can work on a reasonable schedule and project milestones together.